Location: New York City

 Culinary School: American Culinary Federation apprenticeship at the Pinehurst Resort (Pinehurst, NC)

-Background: Perla, Bouchon Bakery, Babbo, Manzo (New York City)
+background: Perla, Bouchon Bakery, Babbo, Manzo (/sites/default/files/ew York City)

 Quintessential Dish: Coq au vin jaune for two